antonionikoloski/Flooding-Prediction-in-UK/README.md

 The project is providing the following:

- 1. At least one analysis method to estimate a number of attributes for unlabelled postcodes extrapolated from sample data which is provided to you:
+ 1. At least one analysis method to estimate a number of attributes for unlabelled postcodes extrapolated from sample data which is provided:
     - Flood risk from rivers & seas.
     - Flood risk from surface water.
     - Median house price.